 Michael Meeske writes across genres, including women’s historical fiction, mystery, suspense, horror, and gothic fiction.

-Cleis Press also recently published The Combat Zone, the first in his Cody Harper mystery series, written as Vincent Wilde.
-The sequel, An Absent God, will be published in November 2017 by Cleis.
+Cleis Press published The Combat Zone, the first in his Cody Harper mystery series, written as Vincent Wilde, as well as the sequel, An Absent God.
+Both books are available through Cleis or on Amazon.com.

-His other writing credits include Frankenstein’s Daemon, a sequel to Frankenstein, and Poe’s Mother, a psychological suspense thriller, offered through Usher Books and both available on Amazon.com.
+Other writing credits include Frankenstein’s Daemon, a sequel to Frankenstein, and Poe’s Mother, a psychological suspense thriller, offered through Usher Books available on Amazon.com.
 Additionally, his short stories, In the End, He Dreamed, and, Feelers, were selected for inclusion in two anthologies of gothic horror published by Firbolg Publishing.
 Zombieville was included in a 2011 horror anthology of short fiction by Florida Romance Writers (FRW), headlined by Heather Graham.

 From 2008 to 2010, he served as Vice President of FRW.
 He has been an active member of FRW and guest since 2002.
 He is a former member of the Writers’ Room of Boston, a non-profit working space for novelists, poets and playwrights.